The Yakuza's Guide to Babysitting

 The Yakuza's Guide to Babysitting (組長娘と世話係, Kumichō Musume to Sewagakari) is a Japanese web manga series written and illustrated by Tsukiya.
 It began serialization in the Comic Ride pixiv website in June 2018, and later transferred to Micro Magazine's Comic Elmo manga service in May 2020.
-It has been collected in 14 tankōbon volumes as of July 2025.
+It has been collected in 16 tankōbon volumes as of July 2026.
 An anime television series adaptation produced by Feel and Gaina aired from July to September 2022.

+Plot

+Tōru Kirishima, the violent and feared lieutenant of the Sakuragi crime family, is known in the underworld as the "Demon of Sakuragi."
+After his recklessness nearly disrupts a peace agreement, family boss Kazuhiko Sakuragi assigns him a new responsibility, caring for his seven-year-old daughter, Yaeka.
+Initially unable to understand one another, Kirishima and Yaeka gradually form a close bond as he learns patience, restraint, and responsibility while protecting her and helping her navigate everyday life.